I’m Jocelyn Mueller

 Genetics of Antisocial Drug Dependence (GADD)

-Research Coordinator, 2023 – present
+Research Coordinator, 2023 – 2026

 Conducted under Dr. Tamara Wall at the University of California, San Diego